Global Trade Alert

 • Affected sectors: energy, agricultural commodities, services

-• Implementing jurisdictions: Australia, Canada, Egypt, the United Kingdom (x2), the United States of America (x18), Switzerland
+• Implementing jurisdictions: Australia, Canada, Egypt, European Union, Switzerland, United Kingdom (x2), United States of America (x23)

 The recorded action refers to local operations and local content requirements.